-Winner of this year’s Bailey’s Women’s Prize for Fiction, The Glorious Heresies is – put simply – a glorious read.
+Winner of 2016’s year’s Bailey’s Women’s Prize for Fiction, The Glorious Heresies is – put simply – a glorious read.

 In the backdrop of post – recession Cork, Ireland – we encounter murder, prostitution, teenage infatuation and child abuse.
 McInerney sets the scene in her first chapter with “The Dead Man” where we join an elderly lady who after hearing an intruder enter her house hits said intruder with a holy stone and unwittingly commits murder.
 What follows is a series of misfits trying to cover up the murder against the backdrop of a destructively intense teenage relationship.

 That summary makes the book sound relentlessly bleak but it is, at the right times, hilarious.
 For example, the murderer’s thoughts immediately after the crime turn religious: “She did think…that it might be a jolly to ring for a priest, just to see how God and his bandits felt about it.
 Maybe they’d try to clean the kitchen floor by blessing it, by the power vested in me.”